 That is how you disable encryptions for your iTunes backups.

 You May Like: How to Fix iTunes Asking for Backup Password >

 If the option to encrypt iPhone backups is greyed out in your iTunes, there are multiple reasons why you have this issue.
 Our guide above explains to you the possible causes of the issue and offers you ways to fix the issue in iTunes.
+Just free download AnyUnlock to unlock your iTunes backups now!
 We hope it helps you out.